csev/sakai-scripts/README.md

-* Copy `smv.sh` into a folder in your PATH and set execute permission so you can recompile any sub-folder in Sakai that has a pom.xml by typing "smv.sh"
+* Copy `smv.sh` into a folder in your PATH and set execute permission so you can recompile any sub-folder in Sakai that has a pom.xml by typing "smv.sh".
+The `smv.sh` command simply looks through your path to find the correct value for `maven.tomcat.home` and sets up some JAVA environment variables.

-Alternately you can just recompile a portion of the source tree using an `mvn` command like the following:

-    mvn -Dmaven.tomcat.home=/Users/csev/dev/sakai-scripts/apache-tomcat-9.0.21 clean install sakai:deploy

-The `smv.sh` command simply looks through your path to find the correct value for `maven.tomcat.home`.

-Eventually you can just use the tomcat startup.sh and shutdown.sh and run your own tail commands if that is what you like.

 Description of the Scripts
 ==========================